-The ADMC200 has a 12 bit bidirectional parallel port for interfacing with Analog Devices' ADSP-2100 DSP family or microcontrollers/microprocessors.
+The ADMC201 has a 12-bit bidirectional parallel port for interfacing with Analog Devices' ADSP-2100 DSP family or microcontrollers/microprocessors.

-The ADMC200 coprocessor is designed to be conveniently interfaced to ADI's family of fixed-point DSPs.
-Figures 11 and 12 show the interfacing between the ADMC200 and the ADSP-2101/2105/2115, ADSP-2171, ADSP-2181, TMS320C2x DSPs.
+The ADMC201 coprocessor is designed to be conveniently interfaced to the ADI's family of Fixed-Point DSPs.
+Figures 11 and 12 show the interfacing between the ADMC201 and the ADSP-2101/2105/2115, ADSP-2171, ADSP-2181, TMS320C2x DSPs.
 In the case of the TMS320C2x, some glue logic is required to decode the RD/WR lines and invert the CLKOUT1 signal.

 The ADSP-2101/2105/2115 CLKOUT frequency equals the crystal/clock frequency of its CLKIN.
-This signal (CLKOUT) can be used to directly drive the CLK line (Pin 21) on the ADMC200.
-The ADMC200 coprocessor can be operated with a clock frequency between the range of 6.25 MHz and 25 MHz.
-If the clock frequencies are greater than 12.5 MHz, then it is necessary to internally divide down the external clock to derive the ADMC200's system clock (via SYSCTRL register).
+This signal (CLKOUT) can be used to directly drive the CLK line (Pin 21) on the ADMC201.
+The ADMC201 coprocessor can be operated with a clock frequency between the of 6.25 MHz and 25 MHz.
+If the clock frequencies is greater than 12.5 MHz, then it is necessary to internally divide down the external clock to derive the ADMC201's system clock (via SYSCTRL register).